Custom Model

 This document contains a list of steps to add additional models to the Nimble framework.
 By following these instructions you will expose your model to Nimble allowing you to deploy and subscribe to the model's metadata via the REST and WebSocket API.
 What follows is general instructions for adding custom models.
 Models are added in two steps:

-1. Their binary files are added to the models directory
+- Their binary files are added to the

-2. Their pre- and post-processing functions are provided in a python file.
+directory - Their pre- and post-processing functions are provided in a

 models